FBoucher/AzUnzipEverything/README.md

 # AzUnzipEverything

-A simple Azure Function to Unzip files from a blob storage to another one
+A simple Azure Function to Unzip files from a blob storage container to another one

-This current version only supports ".zip"
+The following features are supported in this current version:
+1. Supported Archive Types: .zip, .rar

+    *Archive support is currently implemented using the <a href="https://github.com/adamhathcock/sharpcompress">sharpcompress</a> library*
+2. Password protetected zip files

+     *The current solution provisions an Azure KeyVault instance for storing the zip archive(s) password used during the unzipping process.
+If password protected zip files are uploaded to the blob storage container, this would be the password used when attempting to un-zip the files into the destination storage container.**

 ## How to deploy